chepelcr/chepelcr.github.io/DEPLOYMENT.md

 3. Enable custom domain in GitHub Pages settings

 ## Troubleshooting

+### Permission Issues
+If you see "Permission denied" or "403" errors during deployment:
+1. Go to your repository on GitHub
+2. Navigate to Settings → Actions → General
+3. Under "Workflow permissions", select "Read and write permissions"
+4. Check "Allow GitHub Actions to create and approve pull requests"
+5. Re-run the failed workflow from the Actions tab

 ### Build Fails
 - Check that all dependencies are installed: `npm install`